 What successful event would you like to share?

 The most fun for the staff and participants is by far our "Stitching Friends Retreat".
 It is held each year in March at a local hotel.
 The committee works on ideas, planning, decorations, soliciting donations, hiring teachers, & interacting with the hotel staff for the best possible event we can have.
 We are in the process of planning for 2013 which will be our eleventh year.
 We have had many popular designers come to teach for us and attract retreaters from various parts of the country.
 It's a three day fun-filled event with lots of prizes, gifts, stitching, eating, laughing, etc. To see information about our upcoming "Woodland Forest" please see the retreat page on our web site.
+Besides stitching and running your business, what are a few things you enjoy in your free time?

 Since the shop is open six days a week, I only get a one day weekend and there isn't too much "free" time.
 I like to read, garden, feed the birds, and even cook occasionally (!).
 When I get a chance I like to go on one day adventures to garden shops, the cider mill, to hear local musicians, visit unique shops, or enjoy the nearby Finger Lakes wineries, etc. with friends (or family, if they are in town).